boudinfl/boudinfl.github.io/_pages/02_publications.md

 ---

 Below is a list of my publications organized by date.
-You can also find my [Google Scholar profile](http://scholar.google.com/citations?user=Vk68rbkAAAAJ&hl=en).
+You can also find my [Google Scholar profile](http://scholar.google.com/citations?user=Vk68rbkAAAAJ&hl=en) and my [ACL Anthology author page](https://aclanthology.org/people/florian-boudin/).

 # 2025
 {: .underline}